 Work-Study is a type of need-based financial aid that encourages college students to work part-time while attending college.
 If you work as a Federal Work-Study employee, you will be paid throughout the academic year on a bi-weekly basis.
 You will only be paid for the hours you have worked.
 The amount of your work-study award does not get applied to your tuition bill.

 Your financial aid can change throughout the semester.
-This can be a result of changing from full-time to part-time status, a change in your expected family contribution (EFC) due to a correction to your FAFSA, a form of aid changing from “estimated” to “actual”, etc. Be sure to review your new award letter to determine what has changed.
+This can be a result of changing from full-time to part-time status, a change in your student aid index (SAI) due to a correction to your FAFSA, a form of aid changing from “estimated” to “actual”, etc. Be sure to review your new award letter to determine what has changed.
 The change could have resulted in you receiving excess aid or possibly owing the University money.

 When you receive your initial “Official Offer of Award” letter, it will be based on full-time enrollment (12 or more credits).
 Because you have the ability to add/drop classes up to the 6 days after the semester starts, your financial aid won’t be adjusted until the end of the add/drop period.
 Here is a summary of how the different types of aid are adjusted based on the number of credits you are enrolled in: